Microflash/sprite.sh/README.md

 </svg>
 ```

-and the usages of the sprites contain `aria-labelledby` attribute describing the content of the file.
+When using the sprites, add the `aria-labelledby` attribute describing the content of the file.

 ```html
 <svg role="img" class="icon icon-airplay" aria-labelledby="icon-airplay">